corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/querying-flow-data.md

 #### Sample compound queries

 You can combine multiple search criteria in a single query.
-For example, you could combine the two sample queries described in [Sample query to identify a flow in a particular state](#sample-query-to-identify-a-flow-in-a-particular-state) and [Sample query to identify a flow in a particular class](#sample-query-to-identify-a-flow-in-a-particular-class) into a single query as follows:
+For example, you could combine the two sample queries described in [Sample query to view all suspended flows in a particular state](#sample-query-to-view-all-suspended-flows-in-a-particular-state) and [Sample query to view all suspended flows in a particular class](#sample-query-to-view-all-suspended-flows-in-a-particular-class) into a single query as follows:

 `flowStatus queryFlows flowState: HOSPITALIZED flowClass: HospitalizerFlow`